Rigidity of high dimensional graph manifolds: The Tits Alternative

-\begin{proof} We start by considering the induced $H$-action on the Bass-Serre tree $T$ associated to the splitting of $\pi_1(M)$.
-A ping-pong type argument shows that ``most'' groups that act on trees must contain a non-abelian free subgroup.
-More precisely (see e.g. Pays and Vallette \cite[Section 2]{PV}), if the group contains an element acting hyperbolically (i.e. leaving invariant a geodesic, on which it acts by a non-zero translation) and does {\it not} contain a non-abelian free subgroup, then it must either (i) preserve an axis, or (ii) fix an end of the tree.
-If we assume that our group $H$ does not contain a non-abelian free group, we thus have three possibilities: \begin{enumerate} \item $H$ consists solely of elliptic elements, \item $H$ is a subgroup of ${\rm Stab}(\gamma)$, where $\gamma\subset T$ is a geodesic, or \item $H$ is a subgroup of ${\rm Stab}(\mathcal E)$, where $\mathcal E$ is an end of $T$. \end{enumerate} In each of these three cases, we need to show that $H$ is solvable.
+Let us now come back to our arbitrary subgroup $H$ of $G$, and let us suppose that $H$ does not contain a non-abelian free group.
+By the discussion above, we may also assume that $H$ contains an element acting hyperbolically on $T$.
+By~\cite[Section 2]{PV}, these conditions imply that there are two possibilities for $H$: \begin{enumerate} \item $H$ is a subgroup of ${\rm Stab}(\gamma)$, where $\gamma\subset T$ is a geodesic, or \item $H$ is a subgroup of ${\rm Stab}(\mathcal E)$, where $\mathcal E$ is an end of $T$. \end{enumerate} In each of these cases, we need to show that $H$ is solvable, and estimate the derived length of $H$.